Dr Matthew Shorrock

 Academically speaking, my approach is pluralistic – relational, psychodynamic, pragmatic, existential, and cognitive behavioural – and underpinned by humanistic values.
 In other words, I adapt my approach to meet the needs of my client, be that an individual or organisation.
 I hold the firm belief that a key ingredient of the ‘growth process’ is the actual relationship with whom I am working.
 I would say that this philosophy, which I share with Francesca, now defines and informs the culture and ethos of The Mind Institute.

-Dr Shorrock has also completed a professional doctorate at the University of Manchester, England, and holds dual professional status as a Chartered Applied Psychologist and Health and Care Professions Council (HCPC) registered Counselling Psychologist.
-He has also been awarded a EuroPsy Certificate (awarded by the European Federation of Pyschologists’ Association) – an international award recognising the work and credibility of psychologists.
+At the University of Manchester, England, I have completed a professional doctorate and hold dual professional status as a Chartered Applied Psychologist and Health and Care Professions Council (HCPC) registered Counselling Psychologist.
+I have also been awarded a EuroPsy Certificate (awarded by the European Federation of Pyschologists’ Association) – an international award recognising the work and credibility of psychologists.

-As a chartered psychologist and executive coach he has studied and trained in cognitive behavioural therapy (CBT) and neuro-linguistic programming (NLP) applications at doctoral level.
-As a registered Acceptance Commitment therapist (ACT) and professional member of the Association of Contextual Behaviorial Science (ACBS) he has published papers concerning group dynamics and change management.
+As a chartered psychologist and executive coach I have studied and trained in cognitive behavioural therapy (CBT), neuro-linguistic programming (NLP), and authentic leadership development at doctoral level.
+As a registered Acceptance Commitment therapist (ACT) and professional member of the Association of Contextual Behaviorial Science (ACBS) I have published papers concerning group / organisational dynamics and change management.

 - BPS Chartered Counselling Psychologist & HCPC Registered Applied Psychologist